Computer science MSc curriculum structure

 You’ll learn to:

-• Understand a wide range of AI techniques, their advantages and disadvantages
+• Understand a wide range of artificial intelligence (AI) techniques, their advantages, and their disadvantages

 • Appreciate AI as a mechanism to deal with computationally difficult problems in a practical manner